yezz123/authx/docs/extra/OAuth2.md

 ### Key Caching Management

-Some providers have rotating keys that the server needs to keep up-to-date.
+Some providers have rotating keys that the server needs to keep up to date.
 To refresh keys periodically, you can pass the `key_refresh_minutes` parameter to the middleware.
 By default, key refresh is disabled, meaning the key remains constant and is the same as the initially fetched key from the provider.